 Some of the harvest can be cured and stored on shelves in our cool basement over winter.
 The garlic and onions are cured and stored in baskets, the potatoes and other storage crops are still in the garden and will be harvested later in the fall.

-This time of the year finds the kitchen counters piled high with tomatoes waiting to be turned in to tomato sauce and salsa, the refrigerator’s crisper draws are crammed with string beans and carrots ready to be pressure canned, and cucumbers waiting to be turned into pickles.
+Late summer finds the kitchen counters piled high with tomatoes waiting to be turned in to tomato sauce and salsa, the refrigerator’s crisper draws are crammed with string beans and carrots ready to be pressure canned, and cucumbers waiting to be turned into pickles.
 Yup, it is officially canning season.

 It can be overwhelming at times but here are some strategies to prepare for canning season: